aksara29/finance10kforms/README.md

 # finance10kforms
-Sentiment analysis and topic modelling including data scrapping from EDGAR If you want to reproduce the result based on the analysis provided, please use rmd instead of a html file.
+Sentiment analysis and topic modelling including data scrapping from EDGAR.
+If you want to reproduce the result based on the analysis provided, please use rmd instead of a html file.

 Note that there is a bug when knitting r markdown into .html, specifically for stm(), which is STM model estimation.